How to Fix 'Failed to Check Session Lock' on Your Minecraft Server (/docs/minecraft/fix-session-lock)

 | Server keeps OOM-killing | Increase RAM — see [How Much RAM](/docs/minecraft/how-much-ram).
 Each kill leaves a stale lock |

-Watchdog kills from max-tick-time | Find the lag source with Spark |
+| Watchdog kills from `max-tick-time` | Find the lag source with [Spark](/docs/minecraft/setup-spark) |

 | Two scheduled restarts overlap | Check **Schedules** for overlapping tasks |

-| World folder corrupted | Restore from Backups, or replace level.dat with level.dat_old |
+| World folder corrupted | Restore from **Backups**, or replace `level.dat` with `level.dat_old` |

 | Disk full | Check the panel storage usage |